 To process it.
-We provide some information to trusted partners to process it for us in compliance with appropriate security and confidentiality measures.
-For example, we provide your payment information to our payment processing provider.
+We provide some information to trusted partners to process it for us.
+For example, we provide your payment information to our payment processing provider and your bank.

 To measure and demonstrate results.
-We share aggregated, non-personally-identifying information with our partners or publicly to show the effects of our programs.
-In some cases, we may also share individual-level information with partners who have agreed not to disclose this information.
+We share aggregated and anonymized, non-personally-identifying information with our partners or publicly to show the effects of our programs.

 When you choose to share it.
 When using our services, you have the option of sharing some information publicly, such as sharing a project you create at CodeDay.